samkcdev/Eloquent-Javascript-Exercises/Functions/Notes/notes.md

-Every time a function runs we get access to specila kind of keyword called arguments
+Every time a function runs we get access to special kind of keyword called arguments.

 we can use it to know the length of arguments passed in the function